ophub/amlogic-s9xxx-armbian/compile-kernel/tools/mt76/combo/README.md

 This does not implement recovery from arbitrary firmware crashes or reset the entire SDIO card while another function is active.

+On the 2021 N9 firmware, a reload during live use has also been observed to time out the firmware-exit command, followed by Bluetooth ownership failures and a Wi-Fi probe failure (`Bluetooth setup is not ready`).
+Reloading the original module cannot recover that shared firmware state.
+For deployments over this board's only Wi-Fi link, retain the original module and use a normal reboot to load the replacement; verify the loaded build ID after boot.

 Run the actual coordinator's native failure/lifetime/serialization regression:

 ```sh